juliusaka/xfc_btms_saev_controller/README.md

 -*getMaxChargePower(timestep)*: returns the maximum charge power at the actual time, ensuring that the vehicle doesn't exceed the desired energy level. (for last step of charging, an intermediate power level is therefore choosen)

 -*updateEnergyLag*: returns the energy lag of a vehicle while charging.
 This is a rating metric and defined as the difference between anticipated energy level (by Beam) and real energy level.

+-*getChargingTrajectories*: returns charging trajectories, one as a lower, one as upper bound of the energy demand for charging.
+This uses the function *getMaxChargePower()*, which has a parameter inverse for calculating the power level when going backwards.
+For the lower energy trajectory, we simplify the problem a bit and use the charging power at the end of the step, as solving for the average power in the period is an iterative process and hard to implement.
+If you would somehow implement the trajectory as a function of time E(t), you would maybe find a more exact solution.
+But as charging trajectories can never be perfectly described by an equation, this approach will be considered as good enough to show the general behaviour.

 $ E_{\text{Lag}}(t) = E_{\text{real}}(t) - E_{\text{anticipated}}(t)$